 The user authentication service requires the creation of user accounts at the firewall level.
-To access the features of this module, you must first create or configure your LDAP base (see document Directory configuration or module Users > Directory configuration).
+To access the features of this module, you must first create or configure your LDAP base (see document Directory configuration).

 The accounts contain all the information relating to these users: